 Also see basic digital fault finding.

-Digital switchover occurred at Pontop Pike in September 2012.
+Digital switchover occurred at Pontop in Sept 2012.

 For Pontop we recommend the DM log for strong signal areas, the Log36 for medium signal areas, the Yagi 18E or the DY14WB for poor signal areas, and the XB16E for those with the most marginal signals.
 The dimensions and test performance of the aerials can be found on the relevant tables.
 If requiring a “high gain aerial” in the loft we recommend the DY14WB over the XB16 because of the former aerial`s smaller size.